Maddie & Tae: 2017–present: The Way It Feels and EP releases

 In early 2017, Maddie and Tae appeared on Forbes' 30 Under 30 - Music list at #20.
 They received two nominations for the 52nd annual Academy of Country Music Awards, including Vocal Duo of the Year.
 In June 2017, it was announced that Maddie and Tae had signed with UMG Nashville following the closing of Dot Records.

 In early 2018, Maddie & Tae signed with Mercury Nashville and released the single "Friends Don't."
 It has since peaked at number 33 on the Billboard Country Airplay charts.
-In October 2018, the duo released another new song, "Die from a Broken Heart", and it sold 7,000 in its first week.
-The song has reached a peak of number 2 on the US Country Chart and number 1 on Country Airplay chart.
-This makes the duo's first number one since their debut single.
-The duo is an opening act on Carrie Underwood's Cry Pretty Tour 360 which began on May 1, 2019.
+The duo was an opening act on Carrie Underwood's Cry Pretty Tour 360 which began on May 1, 2019.
 In March 2019, the duo released another promotional single entitled "Tourist in This Town."
 Their EP One Heart to Another was released on April 26, 2019.
+In May 2019, the duo released the song, "Die from a Broken Heart", which sold 7,000 units in its first week.
+The song reached a peak of number 2 on the US Country Chart and number 1 on Country Airplay chart.
+This was the duo's first number one single ince their debut single.

-On November 22, 2019, Maddie married Jonah Font after eight years of dating.
-On February 21, 2020, Tae married songwriter Josh Kerr after over a year of dating.
 Their second studio album, The Way It Feels, was released on April 10, 2020.
 A Christmas music EP, We Need Christmas, followed on October 23, 2020.
 In November 2021, Tae revealed that she and her husband were expecting their first child in the spring of 2022.
-On January 17, 2022, Tae gave birth to a baby girl, Leighton Grace Kerr, who was born 3 months early.

 The first volume of the pair's third studio album, the EP Through the Madness, Vol. 1, was released on January 28, 2022.
+That same year, they embarked on their "All Song No Static Tour", with Abbey Cone and Sacha as supporting acts.